-PROGRAM NAME: Piggyback Resilience Initiative - Mixed-Income 3 (PRIME 3) DOCUMENT NAME: Louisiana Housing Corporation Notice of Funding Availability and Program Implementation Guidelines for Multifamily Piggyback/CDBG-DR Loan Funding Piggyback Resilience Initiative - Mixed-Income 3 (PRIME 3) ORIGINAL PUBLICATION DATE: September 22, 2023 PREVIOUS VERSIONS: n/a REVISION DATE: September 28, 2023 SUMMARY OF CURRENT CHANGES: The PRIME NOFA has been altered.
+PROGRAM NAME: Piggyback Resilience Initiative - Mixed-Income 3 (PRIME 3) DOCUMENT NAME: Louisiana Housing Corporation Notice of Funding Availability and Program Implementation Guidelines for Multifamily Piggyback/CDBG-DR Loan Funding Piggyback Resilience Initiative - Mixed-Income 3 (PRIME 3) ORIGINAL PUBLICATION DATE: September 22, 2023 PREVIOUS VERSION: January 17, 2024 REVISION DATE: March 8, 2024 SUMMARY OF CURRENT CHANGES: The PRIME NOFA has been altered.
 Any and all other versions and addendums have been incorporated into this new publication.
-Key sections and subsections that have been altered are as follows: • 8.6 Important Dates and Deadlines
+Key sections and subsections that have been altered are as follows: 7.6 Important Dates and Deadlines

-This PRIME 3 NOFA Version 2.0 will be the controlling document for the Program and supersedes any previous version(s) and/or Addendums.
+This PRIME 3 NOFA Version 4.0 will be the controlling document for the Program and supersedes any previous version(s) and/or Addendums.